deonpollard/SmartBackup/README.md

 [![N|Solid](images/Home.png)]()

 ### First Time Users
-1. You will be prompted to configure some valid Tenant/s (at least one) by completeing the following details
+1. You will be prompted to configure some valid Tenant/s (at least one) by completeing some details
 2. To understand details required see Setup & Configuration Tenants file
+3. You also MUST setup a Backup Vault within Smartsheet see Setup & Configuration Vault

 [![N|Solid](images/Tenants.png)]()